SteadyJapanese/SteadyResources/test.md

 - [Nyaa](https://nyaa.si/): you can probably find VNs here as well
 - [**visual novels disk**](https://docs.google.com/spreadsheets/d/1ECqqhEm2kDS0hgxZ0tD_73e04v5FUxQGkfCbfi0Kb9k/pubhtml#): lots of visual novels
 - [**anime-sharing**](http://www.anime-sharing.com/forum/): This is a website filled with visual novels (and other media) in Japanese to download.
 Not all of the links to download them work, but plenty do, and it's worth giving a shot.
 Some links are NSFW
+- [**The asenheim project**](https://tss.asenheim.org/): here you can read some classic visual novels online.
+You can use Yomichan/Rikaikun to look up words and copy sentences from the text log and paste them into anki.

 ## Dictionaries